 This Pimento Cheese recipe seriously is the best recipe you will ever find.
-The addition of cream cheese and Boursin cheese make the texture rich and creamy and ensure my Pimento Cheese is packed with flavor.
+The addition of cream cheese and Boursin cheese makes the texture rich and creamy and ensures my Pimento Cheese is packed with flavor.

 If you don’t like the pimento cheese that they sell in the grocery store, don’t shy away from trying out this recipe.
 It’s in a completely different stratosphere.
 Seriously, it’s AMAZING.

 If you’ve arrived at this blog post and don’t know what Pimento Cheese is, I admire your curiosity!

 Traditionally, Pimento Cheese is made with shredded cheese, mayonnaise and pimentos.
 Pimentos are Spanish cherry peppers which I’m sure if purchased in the right form from the right place would be delicious, but in my experience, the version you buy from the store leaves a lot to be desired.

 Instead, I use jarred roasted red peppers that you can find with the pickles and olives at the store.
 They have more flavor than pimentos but are readily available and inexpensive.
 That’s not the most important ingredient in this recipe though.

 Boursin Cheese is the secret weapon in my Pimento Cheese recipe

 Boursin Cheese may not be something you’re familiar with, but it’s nothing fancy.
 In fact, famed French chef Ludo Lefebvre once called it the Velveeta of France which immediately made Boursin that much more endearing to me.